solarfire/js-test/Notes/readme.md

   1. concat the supplied string array.
   2. take the first and last string in the Array
   3. loop through the 2 strings, character at time, and compare for each other for equality.
-  4. Once the comparison fails, take that substring.
+  4. Once the comparison fails, take that substring and return it.
+  5. else if it fails on the first character comparison between the 2 strings, return "-1"
 ```